 VIEWER | Read-only on assigned projects. |

-Options = Conditions — booking parameters (word limits, hyperlinks, images, turnaround, permanent placement, indexing).
+Options = Conditions—booking parameters (word/symbol limits, hyperlinks, images, turnaround, permanent placement, indexing).
 In get_order read options/conditions/extraOptions/otherOptions.
+"Options" and "conditions" are synonyms.

 Campaign goal reshapes marketplace filters and default columns.